Robert-MacWha/tornado-snarkjs/README.md

+Fork of the repo at https://git.tornado.ws/, currently down

 # snarkjs: JavaScript implementation of zkSNARKs.

 This is a JavaScript implementation of zkSNARK schemes.
 It allows the original 8points protocol